sambasivareddy-ch/writes-by-siva/public/posts/postgres/materialized-views.md

     Time: 0.169 ms
 ```
-    - Now, we can see that query rans at around 500% faster.
+See the results are returned in just `0.169ms` which **500%** faster then the original query.

 ## Common Problem
-- In real-world applications, data will be continously inserted into the tables, means that the materialized view should be return the most recent data.
+- In most of the real-world applications, data will be continously inserted into the tables or data will be updated regularly, means that the materialized view should be return the most recent data, but it will return already computed results.
-- But the materialized view executes the query only once and stores the results, to re-compute the results we can **_refresh_** the materialized view.
+- And to re-compute the results we can **_refresh_** the materialized view.
 ```sql
     -- Refresh the materialized view (to update with latest data) REFRESH MATERIALIZED VIEW money_generated;